🍂

 7 Weeks

-The incubation period for hepatitis C is a range between 14-180 days, with an average of 45 days (7 weeks).
+The incubation period for hepatitis C is a range between 6 to 7 weeks.
 The greatest risk of infectivity occurs 1-2 weeks before the onset of symptoms.
-75-85% of patients go on to develop chronic hepatitis C and remain infectious.
+Greater than 80% of patients go on to develop chronic hepatitis C and remain infectious.

 CHRONIC DISEASE